adrian-sw-dev/Customer-Accounts-Aggregation/README.md

 Postman is a recommended tool for running these endpoints.
 Endpoint prefix: http://localhost:8080

-- /init endpoint need to be executed first in order to load the database with some default values (POST request)
+- /init need to be executed first in order to load the database with some default values (POST request)

 - /login authenticate a customer in the application with an username in the request body (POST request)